 Let’s consider an example: How to Build a Birdhouse.

 Begin by introducing the task at hand.
-Our example will involve explaining what the birdhouse is for and why it’s a rewarding project.
+My example will involve explaining what the birdhouse is for and why it’s a rewarding project.
 A simple description of the finished product (a birdhouse) will assure the reader they’re in the right place.

 Break down the process into clear, easy-to-follow steps.
 Each step should be titled with an H2 heading (e.g., Step 1: Cut the Wood to Size), followed by a detailed description of how to complete the step.